PostHog/posthog.com/contents/blog/posthog-alternatives.md

 Users frequently praise Mixpanel's customer support:

-- "One of the notable strengths of Mixpanel lies in its exceptional support team, possessing a profound depth of technical expertise and a solid commitment to assisting customers."
+- "One of the notable strengths of Mixpanel lies in its exceptional support team."

 - "It has to be the amazing customer service.
 I've never had a question that went unanswered for a long time."